msotiroff/VehicleCostsMonitor/README.md

 - Registered users can add fuel and cost entries to their vehicles
 - Registered users can create/update/delete their vehicles
 - Registered users can send private messages to another registered users
-- Admin users can update/delete all vehicle manufacturers and models
+- Admin users can create/update/delete all vehicle manufacturers and models
 - Admin users can see all users details (incl. vehicles, roles, ect.)
 - Admin users can add/remove users to roles
 - All Admin actions are logged

 ### 2. [OnlineStore](https://github.com/msotiroff/Asp.Net-Core-Projects/tree/master/OnlineStore "OnlineStore")
 E-Commerce system, made using ASP.NET Web API.
-The Web application in this solution has made only to demonstrate how WEB API can be consumed by another Asp.Net Core application.
-The API can be consumed by any client-side application.
+The Asp.Net MVC application in this solution has made only to demonstrate how WEB API can be consumed by another Asp.Net Core application.
+The API is absolutely decoupled from the MVC project and it can be consumed by any client-side application.

 Some features:
 - Guest users can view categories and products in them.